pixelgrade/wp-post-notes/README.md

 WordPress library for adding public and private notes to posts, pages, or any custom post type.

+## Releases

+Before creating a new release zip, run the `composer run prepare-for-release` command to keep everything production-oriented.

 ## Running Tests

 To run the PHPUnit tests, in the root directory of the plugin, run something like: